tomwayson/dev-summit-2017-front-end-testing/outline.md

 ### Our story
 On Open Data team, everyone likes to write tests (weird, I know), but finite resources and time, so have to be smart about what kinds of tests to write for different parts of application.
 We don't have this fully dialed in yet, it's a process, we want to share w/ you how we go about testing.

-### Types of front end tests
-- Define Front end tests as automated tests of:
- - part or all of a web application
- - client-side code, and optionally server-side code
-- Show testing triangle
- - Unit: test a unit of code in isolation
- - Acceptance (e2e): Test drive the application by emulating user actions
- - Component: test a component in context of a page in a browser
- - NOTE: described the "ideal" for each type - totally possible to write bad unit tests that are not isolated and touch the entire stack
-- Not going to cover these types of tests:
- - performance (benchmark)
- - load tests
- - server-side unit tests
-- Avoid these overloaded terms (at least in this discussion):
- - Integration: depends on perspective
- - Functional: useless term (testing a function? does the app function?)
-- Many kinds of tests can be _executed_ in or out of the browser
- - for each type we'll discuss why you may want to execute in browser or not

 ## Client-side Unit and Component Tests (Tom)